How we raise puppies

 The Barrier Challenge is a Puppy Culture protocol which begins around day 21 and is repeated daily with each pup, until they are successful.

-The pup is given a taste of their food, which is placed on the other side of a barrier.
+The pup is given a taste of their meal, which is placed on the other side of a barrier.
 The pup can smell the food but can’t reach it through the barrier.
 However, the barrier stops just a tiny distance away.
 If the pup learns to go around the barrier, they will reach the food.

 Weeks 5-8

-From Week 5, pups spend time during each day in their outside pen (weather dependent!).
-This becomes another location for socialisation.
 For space purposes, this can be much bigger than their indoor pen and allows for larger play items like ball pits and tunnels.
 They are constantly supervised whether indoors or outside.

 Weeks 5-8